VEGA Technical Reference

 PUSH_GET |

-R | The pusher's current read offset.
-Equals PUSH_PUT when the ring is drained. |
+R | The current read offset of the pusher.
+It is equal to PUSH_PUT when the ring is empty. |

 The ring holds 32-bit words.
 Each command starts with a header word: